Chocolate Buttercream Frosting

 Instructions

-• Use to frost immediately.
+• Use immediately.
 Serve at room temperature.

 Tried this recipe?Let us know about it!
 Give a star rating & comment below.